 How to change a nation brand?

 The notion or image of a brand is defined by its audiences – what they think and feel about a nation.
 However, entrenched national stereotypes are difficult to change.
 So the start-point is to first understand their provenance – what’s good and strong and what’s weak and poor?
 Then to define what the brand should be in the future.
 To be credible and believable it must be truthful.
 It should also combine or re-express the good and design-out the poor.
 To change and embed a new, stronger and more vibrant image in audiences’ minds takes time.
 Ensuring consistent and appealing communication through media and people requires the consistent communication and behaviour by organisations and people alike.
 Like organisation culture change programmes, aligning national hearts and minds to a common goal, requires a multi-year effort.

 Scotland the brand

 Scotland was one of the first nations to embrace the concept of branding (3).
 However, direction and momentum behind the initiative has changed with changes of Government.
 Since devolution of power to the Scottish Government in 2004 the concept of nation branding gained in significance.
 Nevertheless much remains to embed understanding and align the various national stakeholders.

 A nation brand is the sum of all of its parts; symbols, institutions, behaviours and beliefs.
 The terminology is relatively new but the underlying brand concepts are familiar.

 Lessons that apply to successful brands in all walks of life apply to nation brands.
 They thrive through clear and distinctive communications and offerings that engage and exceed the expectations of their customers or audiences.

 Building nation brands requires consistent, coordinated and concerted effort over time.
-This requires audience and stakeholder engagement to create a vision for the brand.
+This requires audience and stakeholder engagement to create a clear brand vision and strategy.
 Further by inspiring and uniting national organisations and individuals to create and implement plans to deliver the brand.
 This is where the difficulty lies.